RESEARCH STARTER

 Treatment and Therapy

 The split-brain procedure is most often performed on patients who suffer from epilepsy.
 Epilepsy occurs in one to two percent of the population.
-In the majority of cases, epileptic seizures can be controlled using antiseizure medication such as tegretol.
+In the majority of cases, epileptic seizures can be controlled using antiseizure medication.
 When medicines do not adequately control seizure activity, surgical procedures are considered to remove the epileptic focus with the goal of eliminating the seizures.
-In rare instances, a patient might have multiple focus points within the same hemisphere whereby surgically removing all of them would be too dangerous.
-An alternative surgical procedure is a corpus callostomy.
+In rare instances, a patient might have multiple focus points within the same hemisphere, whereby surgically removing all of them would be too dangerous.
+An alternative surgical procedure is a corpus callosotomy.
 This is a procedure that severs the CC, resulting in the split-brain condition.
 Surgeons will consider cutting about two-thirds of the CC and then evaluating the results as a means to avoid some of the split-brain symptoms.
-This procedure does not prevent seizures from occurring; instead, it isolates the seizures in one hemisphere by preventing the malevolent electrical signals to propagate through the CC to the opposite hemisphere, thus minimizing its disrupting influence on the brain.
-A corpus callostomy is a last resort treatment to stop the hemispheres from sharing seizure activity, but it can come at a cost.
+This procedure does not prevent seizures from occurring; instead, it isolates the seizures in one hemisphere by preventing the malevolent electrical signals from propagating through the CC to the opposite hemisphere, thus minimizing their disruptive influence on the brain.
+A corpus callosotomy is a last resort treatment to stop the hemispheres from sharing seizure activity, but it can come at a cost.

 Perspective and Prospects

-While William P. van Wagenen and R. Yorke Herren, in 1940, were the first to create the split-brain condition by surgically cutting the CC as a means to control epileptic seizures, it was Michael Gazzaniga, Joseph Bogen, and Roger Sperry who adapted more modern techniques, which were initially performed on animals, to human patients in the early 1960s.
+While William P. Van Wagenen and R. Yorke Herren, in 1940, were the first to create the split-brain condition by surgically cutting the CC as a means to control epileptic seizures, it was Michael Gazzaniga, Joseph Bogen, and Roger Sperry who adapted more modern techniques, which were initially performed on animals, to human patients in the early 1960s.
 Sperry was one of three winners of the Nobel Prize in Physiology or Medicine in 1981 for his work on the functional specialization of the cerebral hemispheres.
-Today, while corpus callostomy surgeries are still being performed to help patients suffering from epileptic seizures, most neuroscientists have turned to functional brain imaging technologies such as functional magnetic resonance imaging (fMRI) and positron emission tomography (PET) scanning as a means to investigate the unique processing capabilities of the two cerebral hemispheres.
+While corpus callosotomy surgeries are performed to help patients suffering from epileptic seizures, specifically those that are resistant to medication, most neuroscientists have turned to functional brain imaging technologies such as functional magnetic resonance imaging (fMRI) and positron emission tomography (PET) scanning as a means to investigate the unique processing capabilities of the two cerebral hemispheres.

 Bibliography